 The success of the Buckle Up program is measured by two things: lives saved and injuries prevented.
-When Buckle Up started, almost 1,800 kids died each year in car crashes.
-Another 331,000 were injured.
-Today, the number of deaths has been cut by a third, and the number of injuries has been cut in half.
+When the program started in 1997, 6,576 kids 19 and under died in car crashes almost every year.
+Today, the number of deaths has been cut by more than half.

-To date, certified experts at nearly 80,000 car seat checks have inspected more than 1.5 million car seats for proper installation.
-Additionally, more than 550,000 car seats have gone to at-risk families, many at no cost through the NAACP and the National Council of La Raza; and more than 22 million people have been exposed to the program’s events and outreach activities.
+To date, certified child passenger safety technicians at nearly 100,000 child passenger safety events with more than 2 million car seats checked for proper installation.
+Additionally, more than 700,000 car seats have gone to at-risk families, and more than 28 million people have been exposed to the program’s events and outreach activities.

 With support from the GM, Safe Kids coalitions conduct more than 3,000 events and over 700 permanent inspection stations each year.
 Buckle Up has provided even more child passenger safety education to families in need through the donation of 137 mobile car seat checkup vans by General Motors.

 Around the World

 We live in a global society, where the number of cars in the world will double in the near future.
 Our shared goal is to reach as many kids and families as possible, not only in the United States – where 4 million babies are born each year – but around the world.
 We will continue to use all of the experience we gained through Buckle Up to save lives everywhere by offering training, technical expertise and support for child and family safety.